tazama-lf/docs/Product/Archive/Architecture/High-Level-Design.md

 # High Level Design

-This page contains the high-level Design of the Tazama system
+This page contains the high-level Design of the Tazama platform

 ## High Level Design Diagram